 She placed her hands on my shoulders and pressed me to the ground, her body flowing lightly upon mine.

-tighter clinch of our two bodies.
-Our mouths met in an intoxicating embrace as she moved her body equally
+clinch of our two bodies.
+Our mouths met in an intoxicating embrace as she moved her body equally along mine.

-again.
 A borrowed rib had been returned to me in a mythical Garden of Eden never to be removed again.
 Man.

 Woman.
 Woman/Man.
 The circle had been completed and I felt whole once more.
-When I opened my
+When I opened my eyes,

-eyes, Avilana was standing there on the other side of the river.
+Avilana was standing there on the other side of the river.
 So close now.
-She had come down from the
+She had come down from the mountain.

 She summoned me to the other side of the ford, and I crossed over.

 © 2016 Anthony M. Gullatta [All Rights Reserved]